- Home

 No Mow May

 During the month of May, the City of Green Bay will relax the enforcement of long-grass rules, allowing Green Bay residents to delay or reduce lawn cutting as a way to promote pollinator-friendly habitat early in the growing season.
-Participation is voluntary; however ONLINE REGISTRATION AND POSTING A CITY-ISSUED YARD SIGN IS REQUIRED.
+Participation is voluntary; however if you choose to participate, ANNUAL ONLINE REGISTRATION IS MANDATORY AND POSTING A CITY-ISSUED YARD SIGN IS REQUIRED.

-- Green Bay residents must register online no later than May 7, 2022.
+- City of Green Bay residents needed to register online before May 7, 2023.
 Registration is now closed.

-- Once registered online, obtain a City-issued* yard sign at one of the following locations:
+- Reuse your City-issued yard sign from last year, or pick up a yard sign at one of the following locations:

 - Green Bay City Hall, 100 N. Jefferson Street, 3rd Floor, Room 300